· · · ·

 GO FAR (Go Out For A Run)

-ABOUT: GO FAR is an after-school running program for elementary and middle-school children that promotes physical fitness, healthy nutrition, and good character development.
-Children learn about the goal-setting process during 10 weeks of training for a 5K race.
-GO FAR offers virtual programming and hosts local 5K events that serve more than 4,000 runners in the Piedmont Triad.
+About: GO FAR is an after-school running program for elementary and middle-school children that promotes physical fitness, healthy nutrition, and good character development.
+Children train for 10 weeks toward a 5K race.
+GO FAR serves more than 4,000 runners in the Piedmont Triad.

-NEEDS: GO FAR has several needs for individuals and groups.
-These are great opportunities for corporate teams or youth who need service hours.
-We seek volunteers for our local events, including The Great Pumpkin 5K Trail Run and the semi-annual Triad GO FAR 5K & Fun Run.
-Financial contributions to GO FAR support program development, special events like the 5K and special projects like the scholarship fund and Lace Up shoe fund, which provides new running shoes to a portion of children participating in GO FAR annually.
+Needs: Volunteers for local events including The Great Pumpkin 5K Trail Run and the semi-annual Triad GO FAR 5K & Fun Run.
+Financial contributions support program development, the scholarship fund, and the Lace Up shoe fund (which provides new running shoes to participating children).

 rmay@gofarclub.org